 By the time the puppies are 2 weeks old, they are able to open their eyes and somewhat see.
 By the time they are 10 weeks old, they participate in hunts with their pack where they learn to hunt and survive.
 Eventually, the pups will go off and find their own pack and will have babies of their own.

-Gray Wolf Pups
+Gray Wolf Baby

-Gray wolf pups are extremely similar to red wolf pups.
+Gray wolf babies are extremely similar to red wolf pups.
 Mating season begins in January and the gestational period for gray wolves is about 60 days.
 A litter usually consists of 2 to 7 pups.
 When gray wolf pups they cannot open their eyes, nor can they hear, so they rely on their mothers (just like the red wolf pups do).

 When the pups are 2 weeks old they are able to open their eyes, their hearing comes in, they learn to walk, and they start growing teeth.
 A week after that they are able to leave their den and accompany the pack on hunts.

-Wolf Pup Facts
+Wolf Baby Facts

 - The wolf pups are both the gray wolves and red wolves grow and develop just about the same, and actually, have similar “jobs” in their pack